nick-ng/tools2/README.md

 ### ToDo Comments

 - jira.ts:207: @todo(nick-ng): animate the carousel horse moving across the screen. `tput cols` gets the width of the terminal
-- utils/jira-utils.ts:66: @todo(nick-ng): this seems to return a different number to running `tput cols` in the terminal directly